AnujRNair/php-json-marshaller/README.md

 -------------------

 In your classes, add MarshallProperty annotations to your properties and methods to describe how JSON should be marshalled or unmarshalled.

-The MarshallProperty annotation requires a name and type, otherwise an exception will be thrown
+The MarshallProperty annotation requires a name and type, otherwise an exception will be thrown.

 You can do this on any public property or method.